releng-tool/releng-tool-docs/content/guides/packages/advanced-pkg-options.md

 series of prerequisites, which are checked at the start of a run.
 This is to help ensure required host tools are available before attempting to build a project.
-If a package is designed to provide a host package (e.g. when using [](pkg-opt-install-type) with the `host` option), these packages can provide tools other packages may rely on.
+If a package is designed to provide a host package (e.g. when using [`LIBFOO_INSTALL_TYPE`](pkg-opt-install-type) with the `host` option), these packages can provide tools other packages may rely on.
 However, prerequisites checks will occur before these packages may be built, preventing a build from running.
 This option allows a developer to hint at what tools a host package may provide.
 By specifying the name of a tool in this option, an initial prerequisites check will not fail if a tool is not available at the start of a run.

 ```python
 LIBFOO_HOST_PROVIDES = 'some-tool'